sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 >H0: There is no trend in the eye changes with increasing age

-Next we put it to the formal test
+Next, we put it to the formal test

 ```r